purestorage/helm-charts/operator/README.md

 ### Install script steps:
 The install script will do the following:
 1. Create New Project<br/>
 The script creates a new project (if it does not already exist) with the given namespace.
-If no namespace parameter is specified, the ``psooperator`` namespace is used.<br/>
+If no namespace parameter is specified, the ``pso-operator`` namespace is used.<br/>
-**OpenShift Note**: In OpenShift 3.11, the default node-selector for a project does not allow PSO-operator to mount volumes on master and infra nodes.
+**OpenShift Note**: In OpenShift 3.11, the default node-selector for a project does not allow PSO Operator to mount volumes on master and infra nodes.
-If you want to mount volumes on master and infra nodes OR run pods in the default namespace using PSO-volumes, then modify the install script as follows.<br\>
+If you want to mount volumes on master and infra nodes OR run pods in the default namespace using volumes mounted by PSO, then modify the install script as follows.<br/>
 ```
 Existing line:     $KUBECTL adm new-project ${NAMESPACE}